Getting The Mighty Ant 10x Advantage

 Proprietary Prebuilt Code

 So is Mighty Ant DataWorks the greatest developer in the world and wherever we go we’ll just be ten times better than everyone else?
 Not at all.
 Send us to NASA to write embedded code for space probes, send us to Google to refine their AdWords system, or send us to work on the Linux kernel, and we won’t do any better than the folks already doing that work.
 (We’d also be grumpy about it as we’d missing talking to customers.)
 Those teams and projects are already staffed with some of the best developers in the world, and our decades of experience with other types of work don’t give us a leg up.
 While we might fit in, we wouldn’t stand out.
-Because in each of these cases you’ll already find some of the best developers in the world, using the best tools available for those particular jobs — and in none of those areas do our decades of experience and library of intellectual property give us an advantage.
+Because in each of these cases you’ll already find some of the best developers in the world, using the best tools available for those particular jobs — and in none of those areas do our decades of experience or a product like Business Engine give us an advantage.